SpinalHDL/SpinalDoc/spinal/core/bool.md

 ### Declaration

-The syntax to declare a boolean value is as follows:
+The syntax to declare a boolean value is as follows: (everything between [] are optional)

 | Syntax                | Description                                              | Return |
 | --------------------- | -------------------------------------------------------- | ------ |